KrishnaShrivastavaworks/KrishnaShrivastavaworks/README.md

 - Building clean, efficient AI ML and Python projects
 - Practicing DSA and competitive programming
-- Learning and applying ML concepts in real projects
+- Learning and applying ML and DL concepts in real projects
 - Creating software solutions to real-world problems

 ---